farmersdog/clubhouse-workflow-action/README.md

 ## Usage

-Currently the action supports updating stories listed in a github release.
+Currently the action supports updating stories listed in a github release, or pull request title.

 ### Releases